zschornack/snake-game/README.md

   *snake.exe*

 ***Use as setas do teclado para mover a cobrinha:***
-↑ para cima
+- ↑ para cima
-↓ para baixo
+- ↓ para baixo
-← para esquerda
+- ← para esquerda
-→ para direita
+- → para direita
-Pressione ESC para pausar ou sair:
-ESC pausa o jogo (pressione novamente para retomar)
-Na tela de Game Over:
-ENTER reinicia
-ESC sai

 ## Compatibilidade